 Adding More R-22 Refrigerant to Your Unit Might Mean it’s Time for a New Unit.

 When your unit needs more R-22 refrigerant, it’s a sign of a coolant leak and most likely means you need a new air conditioning system.
 Why is this a problem?
 Government regulations have mandated manufacturers no longer use R-22 refrigerant in air conditioners and now use a refrigerant called R-410A.
 The regulation is also the sunsetting production of R-22, with all production of R-22 to end in 2020.
-This means every year there is less R-22 produced, which increases the price per pound.
+This means every year there are fewer R-22 produced, which increases the price per pound.

 Full System Replacements vs. Air Conditioner Only.